bitwarden/help/_articles/faqs/sso-faqs.md

 hidden: false
 tags: [sso, enterprise, security]
 order: "07"
+description: "This article contains FAQs regarding Login with SSO - an enterprise feature of the Bitwarden password manager."
 ---
 This article contains Frequently Asked Questions (FAQs) regarding **Login with SSO**.